 "With subjects sitting starkly against the background of the cotton rag paper, each piece startles the eye with contrast and detail.
 Richard makes a statement with his work that inspires a feeling of awe - awe for the work itself and an awe for something much more.
-His magnificent subjects make us wonder what we are missing; they liberate us to appreciate the beauty of this world in a new way."
+His magnificent subjects make us wonder what we are missing and liberate us to appreciate the beauty of the unnoticed."

 I am captivated by detail.
 My work is simply an attempt to capture and bring attention to the existing beauty in the world, and ultimately point to the beauty of the one who created it.
 I long for my viewers (and myself) to slow down and notice; to renew our vision of the world, and appreciate its penultimate magnificence.
 It is increasingly easy to miss all of the wonderful details, oddities, brokenness, and mercies that make this world so beautiful.
 It takes practice to notice things, but I think it brings great joy.
 I hope that my art, in some way, helps people notice.